mennockramer/SubclassCommands/README.md

 - MSI: Mystic Light doesn't have a way to interact with it via Python AFAIK.
 SteelSeries Engine, however, has integration with Mystic Light, and this has integration with SteelSeries Engine, so you'll need that as a middleman.

-- ASUS/RoG: With Armoury Crate installed, the code in the Python tutorial changed the lghting, but it reverted after a second.
+- ASUS/RoG: With Armoury Crate installed, the code in the Python tutorial changed the lighting, but it reverted after a second.
 The RESTful API, well it seems like the port wasn't opened by AURA.
 If someone knows how to make this work, please tell me.

 - Razer: Outdated documentation means I can't send the correct initialisation packet.
 Waiting on info from Razer Support.